Linear slices of hyperbolic polynomials and positivity of symmetric polynomial functions: Introduction

-It is known (see \cite{murty1985some}), that checking if a real multivariate polynomial $f$ is non-negative is in general $NP$-hard, already in the case of polynomials of degree 4.
-However, as we discuss in the end of the article, the complexity of verifying non-negativity for a $k$-complete symmetric polynomial polynomial can be reduced if $k<n$, since the set of points that need to be considered is of dimension $k$.
-Throughout the article, we fix $n\in \N$ and denote by $\R[\X] := \R[X_1,\dots,X_n]$ the polynomial ring in $n$ variables over $\R$.
+The class of $k$-complete symmetric functions allows for significant algorithmic simplifications in several algorithmic tasks related to polynomial functions.
+For example, it is known (see \cite{murty1985some}) that checking if a real multivariate polynomial $f$ is non-negative is in general $NP$-hard, already in the case of polynomials of degree 4.
+However, as we discuss in this article, the complexity of verifying non-negativity for a $k$-complete symmetric polynomial can be drastically reduced if $k<n$, since the set of points that need to be considered is of dimension $k$.
+We highlight this and several related results in the second part of the article.